Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Declarations

 \section{Declarations}

-{\bf Funding:} This research is supported by the National Natural Science Foundation of China (NSFC) grants 92473208, 12401415, the Key Program of National Natural Science of China 12331011, the 111 Project (No. D23017), the Natural Science Foundation of Hunan Province (No. 2025JJ60009).
+{\bf Funding:} This research is supported by the National Natural Science Foundation of China (NSFC) grants 92473208, 12401415, the Key Program of National Natural Science of China 12331011, the 111 Project (No. D23017), the Innovative Research Group Project of Natural Science Foundation of Hunan Province of China (No. 2024JJ1008), the Natural Science Foundation of Hunan Province (No. 2025JJ60009).

 {\bf Data Availability:} Enquiries about data/code availability should be directed to the authors.

 {\bf Competing interests:} The authors have no competing interests to declare that are relevant to the content of this paper.